Become a Firefighter

 Before you get started, review the mandatory requirements and disqualifications to become a firefighter with AFR.

-- Must have had an Honorable Discharge, General Discharge under Honorable Conditions, as stipulated in the DD-214.
-All other Discharge dispositions, with the exception of a Dishonorable Discharge, will be considered on a case-by-case basis.
+• Veterans of the Armed Services, must have had an Honorable Discharge, General Discharge under Honorable Conditions, as stipulated in the DD-214.
+All other Discharge dispositions will be considered on a case-by-case basis.

 Required Documents & Certification

-- Additional certificates or licenses related to fire service or EMS
+Any letters of recommendation, additional certificates or licenses related to fire service or EMS can be submitted during the open enrollment process.

 How to Qualify